D-Brick/hello-world/README.md

 # hello-world
-Hello eyeryone!
+Hello everyone!

 This is Deng's first git repository.
-I like Web and IOS.
+I like every thing funny;